raveious/docker-jekyll/README.md

 - `TARGET_REPO` - Selects the repository that should be cloned when nothing is bind mounted.
 - `TARGET_BRANCH` - Selects the branch on the selected repository to be cloned.
+- `JEKYLL_GITHUB_TOKEN` - Sets the token used by the Jekyll GitHub API to get account information.
+It's only needed for local development, and shouldn't be committed into the repository.

 ## Volume Locations